stashgg/stash-unity/Assets/Stash.Popup/README.md

 Stash.Popup package includes a Unity editor extension that allows you to test Stash Pay checkout dialogs directly in the Unity Editor without building to a device.

-When you call `OpenCheckout()` in the Editor, the extension automatically intercepts these calls and displays the flow in a "emualtor" window within Unity editor.
+When you call `OpenCheckout()` in the Editor, the extension automatically intercepts these calls and displays the flow in an "emulator" window within Unity editor.
 This enables you to interact with the Stash Pay UI, complete purchases, and verify callback events.
 You can finish both test and production purchases.

 > **Note:** Currently **Windows** and **macOS** versions of Unity are supported for editor simulator.
 Linux versions of editor are not supported.